yogeshsalunke15/angular-2-4-6/MyRide/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+-----------------------## Angular Commands---------------------------

+Angular js commands

+Created HTTP Json Server   :  json-server --watch db.json

+1) Angular Cli ==>   npm install -g @angular/cli

+2) Create Project ==> ng new angular-tour-of-heroes

+3) Serve On Brower ==>  ng serve --open

+4) Create New Component  ==>  ng generate component heroes

+5)  New Service   ===>  ng generate service hero

+6)	New Module 	==> ng generate module app-routing --flat --module=app

+						--flat puts the file in src/app instead of its own folder.
+						--module=app tells the CLI to register it in the imports array of the AppModule.

+7)	new Class   ==> 	ng generate class hero

+8) new Directive  ==>  ng generate directive highlight

+10) new Interface ----> ng g interface Users

+11) ng serve --configuration=fr  ----> starting app for language French

+12) ng xi18n --outputPath=locale   -----> Create Locale files in xlf format

+9) ng new customer-app --routing:  ==> This creates an app called customer-app and the --routing flag generates a file called app-routing.module.ts, which is one of the files you need for setting up lazy loading for your feature module.